 Science & Society

-I am committed to making mathematics & science accessible and engaging for diverse audiences — from organizing public workshops to collaborating with artists, educating students, and communicating research through writing and illustration.
+I am committed to making mathematics & science accessible and engaging for audiences of all ages and backgrounds.
+My outreach activities range from organizing public workshops and collaborating with artists, to communicating research through writing and illustration.

 © Joseph KrpelanA public, hands-on workshop about fractals and the Pythagoras tree, which was part of the International Day of Mathematics 2025.
 Children and adults learned about fractals and created their own fractal creatures and fractal tree.